trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 According to the statutes of the shareholders' association, there were no legal controls over who bought the shares, nor did the zoo have to consent to a sale.
 Although the zoo shares were registered shares, since they were linked to a right of admission, shareholders were only entered in the zoo's share register after the sale.
 This was a thorn in the side of the Supervisory Board.
 In the spring of 1938, it thus planned to amend the association's statutes to give the zoo the right of approval for all sales.
 This would have allowed the zoo to exclude Jewish buyers, and to exert pressure on both sides to lower the sales price.
 The Board ultimately refrained from following through on this plan for legal reasons, since the amendment to the statutes would also have affected non-Jewish shareholders, who in turn would have had to consent to the change.
 In the minutes of the meeting, this was recorded as follows:

->"The proposal of the Board of Directors to amend Section 3 to the effect that the transfer of shares be made dependent on the consent of the company, in order to gradually eliminate the non-Aryans among the shareholders, is, in the opinion of our legal counsel, unfortunately impracticable, because \[...] in the case of already existing companies, the consent of all shareholders concerned is required."[^27]
+>“The proposal of the Board of Directors to amend Section 3 to the effect that the transfer of shares be made dependent on the consent of the company, in order to gradually eliminate the non-Aryans among the shareholders, is, in the opinion of our legal counsel, unfortunately impracticable, because \[...] in the case of already existing companies, the consent of all shareholders concerned is required.”[^27]

 In July 1938, however, the Supervisory Board decided to acquire the legally permitted ten percent of its own shares from Jewish shareholders.
 After the November pogrom of 1938, the last remaining Jewish shareholders tried to sell their shares.
-The zoo itself purchased about 100 shares from Jewish shareholders and passed them on to "Aryan owners."[^28] The small number of interim sales documented during this time show that the zoo tried to make a profit on these transactions by buying at low cost and selling at a higher price.[^29]
+The zoo itself purchased about 100 shares from Jewish shareholders and passed them on to “Aryan owners”.[^28] The small number of interim sales documented during this time show that the zoo tried to make a profit on these transactions by buying at low cost and selling at a higher price.[^29]

 Once Jews had been virtually excluded from being shareholders of the zoo, the Supervisory Board sought to eliminate them as visitors, too.
 At the Supervisory Board meeting of 8 November 1938, board member SS-Brigadeführer Ewald von Massow proposed that Jewish children be banned from playing in the common playground.
 The Board also decided that for the coming Christmas celebrations, notices should be placed on the nativity scene set up in the zoo to indicate that Jews were not welcome there.
 The minutes of the meeting read:

->"\[...] these signs could then be officially placed at all entrances on 1 January."[^30]
+>“\[...] these signs could then be officially placed at all entrances on 1 January.”[^30]

 The following night, across Germany National Socialists murdered hundreds of German Jews, destroying livelihoods and synagogues in an organized pogrom.
 The Nazis blamed German Jews for these planned and centrally coordinated acts of violence.
 In the days that followed, the Berlin police chief banned them from visiting places of entertainment.
 Official government policy preempted the measures planned by the zoo management.
 The zoo had always identified itself as an educational institution.
-Now it excluded a group of visitors whose place in the German nation ("Volk") had been negated by racist ideology and persecution.
+Now it excluded a group of visitors whose place in the German nation (“Volk”) had been negated by racist ideology and persecution.

 ## The Zoo during the War

 During the war, Berlin Zoo and its director were to reap the rewards of having consistently accommodated National Socialist policies.
-Privileged status was signalled, for instance, by the fact that at the beginning of the war, the zoo was classified as "important to the war effort" and individual male employees could thus be exempted from military service. **On 14 September 1939, shortly after Germany invaded Poland, Hermann Göring decreed that zoological gardens were to remain open during the war in order to continue providing popular education for the "Volk".[^31]** Zoos represented a distraction for the public, which was desired by the regime.
+Privileged status was signalled, for instance, by the fact that at the beginning of the war, the zoo was classified as “important to the war effort” and individual male employees could thus be exempted from military service. **On 14 September 1939, shortly after Germany invaded Poland, Hermann Göring decreed that zoological gardens were to remain open during the war in order to continue providing popular education for the “Volk”.[^31]** Zoos represented a distraction for the public, which was desired by the regime.
 The extent to which Lutz Heck had influenced Göring in the making of this decision can no longer be gleaned from the available records.

-An air-raid shelter for visitors and employees was built in the middle of the promenade under the flowerbeds at the Elephant Gate entrance.[^32] And from the spring of 1941 onward, the huge "Zoobunker" flak tower, capable of providing shelter for several thousand people, was located to the north of the zoo.
+An air-raid shelter for visitors and employees was built in the middle of the promenade under the flowerbeds at the Elephant Gate entrance.[^32] And from the spring of 1941 onward, the huge “Zoobunker” flak tower, capable of providing shelter for several thousand people, was located to the north of the zoo.

 <figure>